tommy539/Data-Science-Project/Global Temperature Study/readme.md

 # Global Temperature Study
-##### This project is a visualisation project showing the change of global temperature and trend by Tableau.
+##### This is a visualisation project showing the change of global temperature and trend by Tableau.

 Online Tableau link: https://bit.ly/global-temperature-study-dashboard